jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes And when you call one of the configuration methods with a block, you are actually defining an instance method in the Auth class.
+.notes And when you call one of the configuration methods, you are actually defining an instance method in the Auth class.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>class Auth
   include Login